 A couple things about schedules: next week we don't have class on Tuesday December 6th and Thursday December 8th due to national holidays.
 December is a short month (I follow the school schedule), so if you don't want to miss hours, you could come to an extra class on Thursday December 15th or Friday December 16th.
 If this is something that interests you, please let me know and we will schedule a time!

-Also, I would like to organize an extra activity for this month, but I would like to known your availability and preferences, so please fill out the online form.
+Also, I would like to organize an extra activity for this month, but I would like to know your availability and preferences, so please fill out the online form.
 Oh, and mark your calendars, we already have a date for an extra activity after the holidays.
 One of our own tertulias students, Carmen, will show us the Wurth Museum in English on Saturday January 14th at 18:00.

 Have a great week!